On this page

 Complainant.
 The College or any individual who believes they experienced a violation of the policies outlined in the Honor Code and/or Community Standards and becomes a party to the Student Conduct Process.

 Conduct Officer.
-A College official designated and trained by the Procedural Coordinator or designee, to facilitate an Educational Conference or Conduct Review Meeting, determine responsibility of alleged violations of the College’s Community Standards and impose sanctions.
+A College official designated and trained by the Procedural Coordinator or designee, to facilitate an Educational Conference or Conduct Review Meeting to determine responsibility of alleged violations of the College’s Community Standards; and impose sanctions, and serve on a College Hearing Board.

 Designee.
 A staff or faculty member who is responsible for implementing or administering the Student Conduct Process, in part or in whole, at the direction of the Procedural Coordinator, or other College official.